 The fourth option available to an LDC is procuring gas from marketers.
-Several forms of market intermediaries that provide procurement and transportation
+Several forms of market intermediaries that provide procurement and transportation services or that assume certain market risks for LDCs have emerged with the increased popularity

-&lt;sup>25 As an alternative, an LDC can obtain this service from a gas marketer.
-See the following discussion on "Using Gas Marketers to Acquire Gas."
+25 As an alternative, an LDC can obtain this service from a gas marketer.
+See the following discuss on "Using Gas Marketers to Acquire Gas."

-&lt;sup>26 The existence of a spot market usually requires that the underlying commodity is readily available from different suppliers with no significant quality difference, and with a relatively large number of buyers and sellers competing actively in the market.
+26 The existence of a spot market usually requires that the underlying commodity is readily available from different suppliers with no significant quality difference, and with a relatively large number of buyers and sellers competing actively in the market.
 Gas is a commodity with generally uniform quality, and potentially large numbers of buyers and sellers abound if open access to pipeline facilities can be assured.